We are the Oakland Chapter,

 While we have a short track record as a chapter, our trustees do have leaning on the kind of projects that grab our attention:

-• We are more inclined to fund a proposal if the grant is a significant factor in the projecting be coming a reality.
+• We are more inclined to fund a proposal if the grant is a significant factor in the project becoming a reality.

 • The grant is a significant part of the budget as opposed to a small contribution to a large scale/budget project.

-• Be specific on 'How I will use the money'.
+• Include a budget, be specific on 'How I will use the money'.
 We want to see what you will be spending the money on and how much that item or service will cost.
-A rough budget of the overall project is also highly desirable.

 • The project serves a large community, especially if that community is historically underserved.

 • The project is aimed an informing, educating or entertaining the community or has a community involvement as part of its execution.

 • A community project should always include how many people you hope to serve and a clear and concise outreach plan for reaching you intended audience.
 'FB ads' or 'social media' alone is not an acceptable approach.

 Check out this winning proposal from Red Light Legal to help craft your application, you can view it here